unisa-acg/actor-critic-model-predictive-force-controller/Readme.md

-# Environment Identification
+# Experimental validation of an Actor-Critic Model Predictive Force Controller for robot-environment interaction tasks

 This repository collects the work conducted by a collaboration between UniSa, PoliMi and IDSIA.
-The repository is thought for students with the aim to provide an environment for the development of master theses projects and some research activities.
+The repository is thought as a support and demonstration material for the homonymous paper.

 ## Getting Started

 This section explains how to setup the environment needed to launch the demos.
 First, MuJoCo needs to be installed, then some preliminary packages are required for the virtual environment creation.

 ### Install MuJoCo 2.1.0

 In order to install MuJoCo you need to:

 1. Create a hidden folder: